numirias/paxmod/README.md

 - If the inline titlebar causes glitches or you think it's wasting too much space, [enable the standard titlebar](#the-inline-titlebar-causes-glitches).

-- If you want Paxmod to look exactly the same as in the dark demo, you need the [Terminus font](http://terminus-font.sourceforge.net/).
-I chose a bitmap font since font rendering in small sizes on dark backgrounds tends to look blurry.
+- On dark backgrounds I prefer bitmap fonts as they don't look as blurry.
+(The dark demo uses the [Terminus font](http://terminus-font.sourceforge.net/).)

 ### Custom CSS

-To load custom CSS, you can either specify a path or paste a CSS snippet in the settings.
-For local files, make sure you prefix the path with `file://`, e.g. `file:///tmp/foo.css`.
+In the settings you can paste custom CSS snippets or link to a stylesheet.
+If you link to a local file, make sure to prefix the path with `file://`, e.g. `file:///tmp/foo.css`.

 ## FAQ

 ### Why can't I install Paxmod as a verified extension through Mozilla?

-Paxmod needs to be able to freely modify the browser UI, a feature for which there is no existing WebExtension API, and probably never will be.
-Therefore, Paxmod relies on an "experimental API" that ships bundled with the add-on.
-Unfortunately, this means Mozilla won't sign the extension anymore and therefore it can't be distributed over the official channels.
+Regular themes and WebExtensions are only allowed to use a limited set of APIs.
+There is no support for advanced modifications of the browser UI, like changing the behavior of the tab bar.
+Hence, Paxmod comes bundled with two small additional APIs (officially called "API experiments") that add the necessary features.
+However, Mozilla won't sign extensions which use unofficial APIs and doesn't allow them to be distributed over the official channels.
+So, distributing transparently via Github seemed like the next best option.

-### Is the extension secure?
+### Is Paxmod secure?

+These are security aspects to consider:

+- Disabling `xpinstall.signatures.required` allows unsigned extensions to run in the browser.
+However, you'll still be boldly warned and asked for confirmation whenever a site tries to install an unsigned add-on.
-Using Paxmod does not impact your security while browsing the web.
-The bundled privileged APIs are encapsulated and can't be accessed by other extensions or websites.
-By disabling signature enforcement in the config, you do allow the browser to run unverified extensions, however, you'll still be warned and asked every time you're about to install a new unsigned extension.
-Also, if you don't trust in the safety of future updates, you may want to disable auto-updates and review new versions manually before installing.
+- The bundled privileged APIs are encapsulated and can't be accessed by other extensions or websites.
+You're not extending the permissions you grant to Paxmod to anything else.
+- With auto-updates enabled, I could add malicious code in the future without you noticing.
+So if you don't trust me, consider disabling auto-updates for Paxmod and review new versions manually before installation.

+TL;DR: Paxmod is suitable for daily use, but you may want to disable auto-updates if you don't trust my future updates.
 See [here](https://github.com/numirias/paxmod/issues/73) for a longer answer.

 ### Where did the titlebar go?